 Social Equity Programs: An On-Ramp for Cannabis Entrepreneurs

 In cities and states where cannabis is legal in some form, governments are introducing cannabis social equity programs to address the lack of diversity in the cannabis industry.
-Local and state lawmakers are weaving social equity programs into legislation, thereby enabling minorities and those impacted by the war on drugs to pursue cannabis business opportunities.
+Local and state lawmakers are weaving social equity programs into legislation, thereby enabling minorities and those impacted by the War on Drugs to pursue cannabis business opportunities.

 The cannabis industry has perpetuated inequity since cannabis first became legal for medical use in California in 1996.
 Certain populations have lacked access to affordable medical cannabis, prohibitive business application and licensing fees, and overall funding.